William J. Fetterman: Legacy

 In 1867, the army designated a new outpost in the Dakota Territory as "Fort Fetterman" in honor of the slain officer.
-There is also a Fetterman Street and Fetterman Drive in Laramie, Wyoming.
+There is also a Fetterman Street and Fetterman Drive in Buffalo, Wyoming, and Laramie, Wyoming.

+Robert Fuller portrayed Captain William Fetterman in the Oct.
+26, 1966 TV movie, "Massacre At Fort Phil Kearny", an episode of Bob Hope Presents The Chrysler Theater.